gitpadtech/fc.gitpad.org/src/articles/getting-started/basic.md

 ```

-We can create a [MACD](https://en.wikipedia.org/wiki/MACD) auxiliary drawer by combining two plugin like this:
+Creating a [MACD](https://en.wikipedia.org/wiki/MACD) auxiliary drawer by combining two plugin like this:

 ```js
 // ...